 What to do instead: Build a comprehensive U.S. go-to-market system rather than just filling a U.S. sales role.
 That system must include disciplined positioning, buyer education, quantified proof, logical pricing, localized content, targeted outbound, inbound capture, sales enablement and a perfectly consistent narrative across every single touchpoint.

 If your overseas-based company is entering the U.S., the goal is not to sound more American for the sake of it.
 The goal is to become structurally easier for U.S. buyers to understand, trust and choose.
-That takes far more than website translation; it takes the kind of sharp go-to-market system we build at Beyond Borders Marketing.
-Human beings do love pretending those two things are the same.
+That takes far more than website translation — it takes the kind of sharp go-to-market system we build at Beyond Borders Marketing.